MilesMcBain/more/README.md

 ) |>
   with_more(
     more_message = more_message(
-      title = "Negative values for Supply",
+      title = "Negative values for Cost",
       body = glue::glue(
-        "The spatial had negative values for Supply.
-This has been shown to cause unstable estimates.\n", "Negative Supply was permitted in previous releases, so you may still find old configuration that contains negatives.
-Be careful when copy-pasting model inputs.\n", "See dataset `negative_supply_rows`."
+        "The spatial had negative values for Cost.
+This has been shown to cause unstable estimates.\n", "Negative Cost was permitted in previous versions, so you may still find old configuration that contains negatives.
+Be careful when copy-pasting model inputs.\n", "See dataset `negative_cost_rows`."
       )
     ),
-    more_data = list(negative_supply_rows = neg_rows)
+    more_data = list(negative_cost_rows = neg_rows)
   )

 ```